Japan’s growth drops amid pandemic, worse times likely ahead

 More than 16,000 people in Japan have been infected with the virus and more than 700 have died, but those numbers are relatively low given it has the world’s oldest population and its cities are densely populated.

 Japan eased its state of emergency last week for most of the country, though hot spots like Tokyo are maintaining restrictions.
-Many places are starting to reopen, but a return to normal operations and a recovery in consumption are not expected anytime soon.
+While many places are starting to reopen, normal operations and a recovery in consumption are not expected anytime soon.

 Robert Carnell, regional head of research Asia-Pacific at ING, said the damage to the private sector will continue, even as public demand picks up, helped by government aid.